How To Rank Higher On Google – The Ultimate Guide

 Optimise For User Experience

-Even though it is essential to have good content, you should also ensure that the user experience provided by your website is excellent and meets Google’s requirements.
+Even though good content is essential, you should also ensure that your website’s user experience is excellent and meets Google’s requirements.
 Here are some areas to concentrate on:

 Mobile-Friendly Design